schneider128k/machine_learning_course/README.md

   - [Visualizing heatmaps of class activations, modified version](https://colab.research.google.com/drive/1KDdxUlvHsEAUmSHfiTh9kSkm9ceOz3tw), changes softmax to linear activation in last layer

   - [keras-vis](https://github.com/raghakot/keras-vis)
   This is a package for producing cool looking visualizations.
-I had problems using it on colab.
+I had problems using it on colab.  !!!
+Fix it !!!

   ---